 Completed in December of 2009, the de la Cruz Collection is privately funded by Carlos and Rosa de la Cruz.
 This space serves as an extension of their home, where for over 25 years they have shared their collection with the public.
 The primary purpose of this space is to provide education and awareness in the visual arts.
 Educational programming includes lectures, artist-led workshops, docent-led tours, scholarship opportunities and student travel initiatives.

-In order to serve the local schools a series of workshops and classes were established in collaboration with Dade County Public Schools to serve both teachers and students.
-These programs are intended to give our local students the opportunity to learn about different approaches to the creation and presentation of contemporary art.
-Students are encouraged to visit the space and library throughout the year and apply for internship positions.
+In order to serve our local schools, a series of workshops and classes were established in collaboration with Dade County Public Schools to serve both teachers and students.
+These programs offer to give our local students the opportunity to learn of different approaches to the creation and presentation of contemporary art.
+Students are encouraged to visit the space and library throughout the year, as well as, apply for internship positions.

 Yearly exhibitions are organized to highlight artists in the collection.
 A lending program supports national and international institutions with loans from the collection.

 Admission free: including lectures, events, and all educational programs.

 Museum hours: Tuesday through Saturday, from 10:00AM to 4:00PM.